The Truth About Images, Copy & Buttons: 3 Product Page Design Myths Busted

 Also, take a look at your best-selling products.
 Are their product descriptions short or long?
 If they’re paragraphs, consider converting them to one descriptive line followed by a bulleted list of important features or details.

 Finally, if you have a small “Add to Bag” button in a contrasting color, consider changing it to something neutral (like black or gray) and just making it larger.
 Ideally, it would take up most of the space on a mobile screen.
 Test to see if this converts more visitors to buyers.

 Take note of your buyers’ purchasing behaviors after making each one of these changes.

 Learn How Small Changes Can Make Big Wins for Your Ecommerce Company

-To learn even more conversion tactics, we’ve created a FREE Ecommerce Growth Workshop where you’ll learn the BEST tactics used by the fastest-growing ecommerce brands, and the ONE formula that they use to begin moving into hyper-growth.
+To learn even more conversion tactics, we’ve created a FREE Ecommerce Conversion Workshop where you’ll learn:

 Click below to register!